Naval training completed: training ship "Smolny" arrives in Kamchatka

 Project 887 training ship "Smolny"

 The ship left Kronstadt on June 26 and covered about 23,000 nautical miles as part of this voyage.
 It visited the ports of Malabo in Equatorial Guinea, Sao Tome and Principe in Central Africa, the Republic of the Congo, Cape Town in the Republic of South Africa, and Dar es Salaam in the United Republic of Tanzania.
-In addition, the "Smolny" made calls at the Vietnamese port of Cam Ranh and the capital of the Primorsky Territory — Vladivostok.
+In addition, "Smolny" made calls at the Vietnamese port of Cam Ranh and the capital of the Primorsky Territory — Vladivostok.

 Technical characteristics: